Speed limits in China

 On China National Highways (which are not expressways), a common speed limit is 80 km/h (50 mph).
 In some localities, speed limits may drop to 40 km/h (25 mph).

 On some designated "fast through routes" in cities, speed limits are up to 80 km/h (50 mph).
 Otherwise, speed limits are 70 km/h (43 mph) on roads with two uninterrupted yellow lines and 60 km/h (37 mph) or 50 km/h (31 mph) otherwise.
 Signage in towns and on expressways is often present.

 Minimum speed limits on expressways vary.
 A general minimum speed limit of 60 km/h (37 mph) is in force at all times (although traffic jams thwart it).

-On expressways in mainland China, automobiles are generally 100-120 km/h, while buses and trucks are generally limited to 80-100 km/h.
+On expressways in mainland China, automobiles are generally 100–120 km/h, while buses and trucks are generally limited to 80–100 km/h.
 Other road conditions are the same as those of automobiles.
-In the Hong Kong Special Administrative Region, expressways are usually 80 km/h; in the Macao Special Administrative Region, the speed limit is 80 km/h (Hong Kong-Zhuhai-Macao Bridge); and in Taiwan, the speed limit is 110 km/h.
+In the Hong Kong Special Administrative Region, expressways are usually 80 km/h; in the Macao Special Administrative Region, the speed limit is 80 km/h (Hong Kong-Zhuhai-Macao Bridge).